 Making Mulled Wine

 Deciding on a mulled wine recipe is like deciding on a chili recipe.
-There are so many variations you can take on the same theme.
-And they’ll all be incredibly tasty, but it just depends on what flavor you’re going for.
+There are never-ending variations.
+It just depends on what flavor you’re going for.

 The most common ingredients found in mulled wine are a bottle of inexpensive red wine, an orange, cinnamon, nutmeg, star anise, and cloves.
 Beyond those ingredients, there are optional takes on this classic holiday drink.